readchina/corporateidentity/README.md

 Each of the three comes in two versions: A is on white background, B is on transparent background.
 We use A when the background on which the chosen logo will be placed is black or multicolored (e.g. a photo or multucolored graphic).
 We use B when the background on which the chosen logo will be placed is white or colored but the logo is still clearly readable without an added white background around it.
 As a rule, the logo should be placed at the eges and be clear and readable.

-READCHINA CSS & CCOLOR SCHEME
+READCHINA CSS & COLOR SCHEME

 The CSS and color scheme to be used throughout our presentations and online will be added to this repo soon.

+READCHINA FONTS

+The font family and types to be used throughout our presentations and online will be added to this repo soon.

 ERC LOGO